topi314/SponsorBlock-Plugin/README.md

 # SponsorBLockPlugin

-this plugin extends the play payload by follow fields
+this plugin extends the play payload by following fields

 ---